csecht/tkinter_utilities/README.md

 Draws a table using color names from X11 rgb.txt; names not recognized by tkinter are excluded.
 Use command line options to simulate those colors as might be perceived by people having different types of colorblindness, including grayscale equivalents.

 Click on a color to bring up its tkinter-ready hex code and RGB value.
-Values can be cut and pasted with standard keyboard and mouse commands.
+Values can be cut and pasted with standard keyboard and click commands.
 Right-click on a different color to change font color; this can aid in choosing effective color combinations.
 ```
 $ ./tk-color-helper.py --help
 usage: tk-color-helper.py [-h] [--about] [--d] [--p] [--t] [--gray]